Meet Lil Bri, Houston’s Newest Pride and Joy

 I want people to remember me as somebody who had a message.

 Somebody who wanted everybody to grow and be themselves.
-Somebody who has continued to stay humble, I try to put that in my music.
+Somebody who has continued to stay humble.
 I talk to my supporters and my fans on Instagram all of the time.
-People always contact me and message me and say, “Bri, we love what you’re doing, we love who you are.”
+People always contact me and message me saying, “Bri, we love what you’re doing and who you are.”
 A lot of parents say they don’t let their children listen to a lot of other artists but they’re glad there is somebody out there that is putting a positive message out there.

 Those kids who listen to my music, they just keep me going.
 There were multiple times where I wanted to quit, but my supporters always bring me back up.
 It’ll be a little kid who messages me and says, “Bri you helped me through this.”
 It’s an amazing feeling.